ldraney/linear-graph-project/README.md

 ### pyenv commands
 pyenv install 3.12.1
-pyenv virtualenv 3.12.1 linear-graph-project pyenv local linear-graph-project
+pyenv virtualenv 3.12.1 linear-pyenv pyenv local linear-pyenv

-This project includes a `.python-version` file, which Pyenv uses to automatically activate the correct environment when you enter the project directory: with a simple cd into this directory you should now be in the `linear-graph-project` environment.
+This project includes a `.python-version` file, which Pyenv uses to automatically activate the correct environment when you enter the project directory: with a simple cd into this directory you should now be in the `linear-pyenv` environment.